fulfilionet/ebay-sdk-php/docs/getting-started/basic-usage.rst

 Usage Summary
 -------------

-To use the SDK you instaniate a **service** object for the eBay API service you are using.
+To use the SDK you instantiate a **service** object for the eBay API service you are using.
 Service objects have methods that correspond to each of the operations that are available in the service's API.
 Each method accepts a **request** object that contains the parameters to be passed to the operation.
 Calling a method executes the corresponding operation and returns a **response** object.

 Creating a Service
 ------------------